groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/net/_index.en.md

     # feature loop
     - icon: "extract"
-      title: "API Integration"
+      title: "API integration"
-      content: "Seamlessly integrate the conversion capabilities into your .NET applications, making it a seamless part of your workflow."
+      content: "Seamlessly integrate the conversion capabilities into your C# applications, making it a seamless part of your workflow."

     # feature loop
     - icon: "orientation"